XinY-Z/bert-text2emo/README.md

 tuning is performed using Microsoft NNI (Neural Network Intelligence) toolkit 2.5.
 Computational cost is optimized by using distributed training on multiple GPUs, automatic mixed precision (AMP) training, and low-rank adaptation (LoRA).

-Special thanks to Maitrey Mehta and Mattia Medina-Grespan for their suggestions on codes.
+Special thanks to Maitrey Mehta and Mattia Medina-Grespan for their suggestions in the codes.

 ## Copy the repository
 ```bash